apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-AuthenticationPolicy.md

 | `requestContext`        | Reference to the Spring Webflow request context, as `RequestContext`.
 | `service`               | Reference to the application authentication request as `Service`, if any.
 | `registeredService`     | Reference to registered service definition, if any.
-| `provider`              | Reference to the identity provider configuration identified as `DelegatedClientIdentityProviderConfiguration`.
+| `providers`              | Reference to the set of identity provider configuration identified as `DelegatedClientIdentityProviderConfiguration`.
 | `applicationContext`    | Reference to the application context as `ApplicationContext`.
 | `logger`                | The object responsible for issuing log messages such as `logger.info(...)`.